nedwin/blog/_posts/2018-08-06-there-is-no-show-business-commission.md

+---
+layout: post
-# There is no Show Business Commission
+title:  "There is no Show Business Commission"
+---

 ## Alec Baldwin & Jerry Seinfeld